Expert Tips for Your First PCS Move

 - 11 Things to Know Before Your First Overseas PCS Move

 - Everything You Need to Know Before Your First PCS

 - 12 Steps to Your Best PCS Move Yet

-But for now, sit back and join us for a chat with some experienced voices and friends of MilitaryByOwner!
+And then, sit back and join us for a chat about all things PCS with some experienced voices and friends of MilitaryByOwner.

 1) There’s no such thing as being over prepared.